Harshal-Bhalerao/COMP3040-A3/README.md

 # COMP 3040 Assignment 3

 ## API description
 Our group will be working on Restaurant APIs, our main focus would be to create API endpoints related to restaurants that are located in Manitoba.
+These set of APIs would help the food enthusiasts to choose their favorite food of choice.
 Here is a list of 3 API endpoints that our API would serve:

 ## 1. List all the restaurants which provide delivery through a certain method.